htmldev30/htmldev30/README.md

 ##### Please Consider Reading:
 - I am using GitHub to showcase my growth as a developer and my eagerness to learn more computer science.

 - Please note that I do not often use GitHub with everyday coding.
 If I do use GitHub, I mainly develop projects locally, then upload it to GitHub.
-So the GitHub contributions section is not correct representation of my programming activities.
+So the GitHub contributions section is not a correct representation of my programming activities.

 - Currently, I have been working on smaller-scaled projects on my local computer (not GitHub).
 These mainly have to do with visualizing math or art with Python Turtle.
 ##### Skills: